 There are a number of considerations when privately settling a property dispute post-separation, including the following:

 Discuss with your ex-partner what the debts and assets of the relationships are that will be included in the settlement of the property dispute.
 It is important that all the assets and liabilities are taken into account so that there is a fair assessment of the total valuation of the property.

 - Always Negotiate

 Once you and your ex-partner have made a joint determination of the value of the asset/liability pool, you will be better placed to commence negotiations.
-Make sure that you either write down any agreed disbursements of property or have a family lawyer write these down for you.
+Make sure that you either write down any agreed disbursements of property or have a lawyer write these down for you.
 Whether you and your ex-partner prefer to divide the assets individually or you adopt a more general approach, the details of any agreement should be clearly expressed in writing wherever possible.

 - Formalise the terms of the Agreement

-If your family lawyer is already present during the negotiation process, it might be worth formalising the arrangement in a Consent Order.
+If your lawyer is already present during the negotiation process, it might be worth formalising the arrangement in a Consent Order.
 If your lawyer is not present, it would be worth approaching one with the details of the agreement so that they can take steps to assist with the drafting of the terms of the property settlement.

 Have you recently separated from your partner?
 Looking to formalise an agreement regarding your collective property?
 Get in touch with one of LegalVision’s business lawyers who can assist you with drafting an agreement concerning your property.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.